GM-Dhakshaya/Supply-Chain-Disruption-predictor/README.md

     -Risk Prediction: A score or text-based analysis of the potential risk in the supply chain based on the description.
     -Sentiment Analysis: The overall sentiment (positive, negative, neutral) of the article or description, which gives an indication of how the situation is being viewed.
     -This information is returned in a structured JSON response, which is either displayed on the console, saved to a file, or passed to another system for further processing.

 ---
-## Conclusion
-This project focuses on the risks and supply chain management of chocolate production.
-By leveraging learning models, it predicts potential risks like supply chain disruptions and evaluates their impact.
-The model also assists in identifying key factors affecting the chocolate supply chain to help improve decision-making and mitigate risks effectively.

----